-We all know the feeling when you reach the end of the month and question where all the time went and what you had ever accomplished.
+We all know the feeling when you reach the end of the month and question where all the time went and what you have ever accomplished.
 You may have found yourself working on tasks that made little progress toward your larger goals.
-In order to succeed in your goals and desires, living month to month with intentionality is important.
+To succeed in your goals and desires, living month to month with intentionality is important.
 This is why I believe that developing a habit of monthly planning will be a game-changer in your routine.
 It is important to you to achieve your goals and progress every month.
 Not only this, but planning reduces the likelihood of procrastination, therefore, saving you tons of time.
 To find out how you can compose monthly plans keep reading.

 Before getting started with your monthly plans, review the previous month

 Taking the time out to reflect on prior months will help you become increasingly self-aware about the choices you made and how you used your time.
-This helps you to make the necessary adjustments and improvements for the month that will help you facilitate growth on a monthly basis.
+This helps you to make the necessary adjustments and improvements for the month that will help you facilitate growth every month.
 Whilst doing this, it’s the perfect time to assess your current habits, routines, and schedules.
 What went well and is there anything that can be improved?
 Were you able to achieve everything you set out to do in the first place?
 If not, how can you ensure you do it next time?
 This is the time to be completely transparent with yourself.

 Set your goals for this month first and understand the reasons behind them before you begin your monthly planning